cogsys-tuebingen/pathplanningrepository/README.md

 # pathplanningrepository

 This repository provides code for the paper [Evaluating UAV Path Planning Algorithms for Realistic Maritime Search and Rescue Missions
 ](https://arxiv.org/abs/2402.01494).
-With it, you can run simulations for UAV-based maritime search and rescue missions.
+It can run simulations for UAV-based maritime search and rescue missions.
-These simulations generate search targets at predefined (by the user) locations in the sea together with some particles around it, emulating uncertainty about the precise target location.
+These simulations generate search targets at predefined user-specified locations in the sea, accompanied by particles sampled around them to emulate uncertainty about the precise target location..
 For the drift simulation we employ [OpenDrift](https://github.com/OpenDrift/opendrift), which is an involved simulation software for ocean drift employing weather data like water current and wind flow.
 In this readme, we will provide basic instructions on how to install the repository and give basic examples on how to run it.

 ## Install